News / Analysis

 The US is currently pressuring tanker companies involved in trade with Venezuela to adhere to sanctions.
 Lloyds, for example, is reportedly refusing insurance for such vessels.

-Gold continues up, adding $7 on the ounce, stopping just short of its 10-day resistance at 1809.
+Gold continues up, adding $7 on the ounce, stopping just short of its 10-day The price level that traders believe represents the highest value an asset will reach before reversi... at 1809.

 Corporate – Pepsi publishing profits

 Tesla closed up 10.8% after slashing prices on its new Model Y crossover by $3K.
 The company says this is its first model to turn a profit in its first quarter of sales.